gdsfactory/gplugins/README.md

 - `ray` for distributed computing and optimization.
 - `sax` S-parameter circuit solver.
 - `schematic`: for bokeh schematic editor and `path_length_analysis`.
+- `SiEPIC`: for Functional Verification: connectivity, components, and Design for Test (DFT)
 - `meep` for FDTD.
 - `mpb` for MPB mode solver.
 - `elmer` for electrostatic (capacitive) simulations.